ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#apacheCommonsCollections" name="apacheCommonsCollections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Apache Commons Collections

+In this section, we will focus on *Apache Commons Collections*, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to ignore Null values, how to merge lists, and how to use Bags, BidiMaps, and MapIterator.

 <a href="https://commons.apache.org/proper/commons-collections/">Apache Commons Collections</a> provide the following features:
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/Bag.html">Bag</a> Interface with a number of copies of each object
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/BidiMap.html">BidiMap</a> Interface provides Bi-Directional Maps that can be looked up both, from value to key, as like as key to value